jjs2484/equivalent-mobile-redirect/trunk/readme.txt

 == Changelog ==

 = 4.4 release =
+* New: add automatic desktop link rel="alternate" annotations.
-* New: Added PHPCS
+* New: Added PHPCS.
-* New: Code refactoring
+* New: Code refactoring.
 * Updated: to mobile detect @version 2.8.34
 * Tested: compatibility with WordPress 5.4.2
-* Tested: Cross tested device detection and redirects with BrowserStack
+* Tested: Cross tested device detection and redirects with BrowserStack.

 = 4.2 =
 * Added: on or off option on settings page.